High availability configuration creates a replica of your master.

 High availability configuration uses timeouts to determine when to fail over to the replica.
 If the load balancer timeout is shorter than the server and agent timeout, connections from agents might be terminated during failover.

 To avoid timeouts, set the timeout option for load balancers to four minutes or longer.
-This duration allows compile masters enough time for required queries to PuppetDB and the node classifier service.
+This duration allows compilers enough time for required queries to PuppetDB and the node classifier service.
 You can set the load balancer timeout option using parameters in the haproxy or f5 modules.